Cold Showers for Muscle Recovery: What the Evidence Says

 Pros:

-• Simple behavioral adjustment to existing cold routine
+• Simple behavioral adjustment to an existing routine

 Cons:

-Verdict Rational compromise for strength athletes who want some cold therapy benefit without maximally blunting adaptation.
+Verdict Rational compromise for strength athletes who want some cold exposure without treating it as a mandatory recovery step.

 Frequently Asked Questions